BUFORD HIGHWAY ORAL HISTORY PROJECT

 Who conducts the interview?

-Interviews are conducted by volunteers who have been trained in oral history or journalism.
+Interviews are conducted by volunteer Listeners who have been trained in oral history or journalism.
 In the Project's first year (2018), interviews will be conducted exclusively by members and staff of We Love BuHi or the Atlanta branch of the Asian American Journalists Association, and any additional partner organizations, to establish a clear and effective methodology for interviews conducted in succeeding years.

 In which languages will the interviews be conducted?